KL13NT/initrepo/README.md

 - Specify commit author email
 - Automatically add a remote

+## Debugging GPG Errors

+#### GnuGPG is not available in the global environment

+If you use gpg or have it enabled through the Git Bash it will only be available in that environment.

+Make sure the package has permission to execute gpg and that it can access the keys in the same terminal.
+To confirm the keys exist in the current terminal run `gpg --list-secret-keys --keyid-format=long`.

+#### Keys aren't listed

+If you installed GnuGPG explicitly outside of Git Bash you'll be able to use it from any terminal, but it won't have the keys configured with Git Bash.

+To fix this make sure to configure gpg with new keys or move them by exporting them from Git Bash and importing them on the other executable.
+Google is your best friend on this.

 ## Supported Operating Systems

 I tested this on the latest Windows 10 build.
 It _should_ work on other versions